-Your peer adviser will send a suggested packing list in one of the weekly emails in the semester prior to departure.
+Your peer advisor will give you a suggested packing list at the second program group meeting during the semester prior to departure.

 Appliances

 The standard electric current in Japan is 110 volts, the same as in the U.S., but three-pronged outlets are rare, so you may want a plug adapter.